Rising Stars (comics): Story

 Another ten years pass, and their mission is almost complete.
 Humanity has been helped by the Specials, and more importantly, has been given the confidence and resources to further help themselves.
 But after Randy Fisk wins the Presidency, elements in the U.S. government, seeing the Specials as a threat to their power, plot to assassinate the remaining few.

 A bomb, specifically designed to destroy even the most powerful Special, is set off during a gathering of almost all the Specials, excepting John who is busy working on a secret project.
 All present are killed, including Randy and John's lover, Elizabeth Chandra.

 The released power is initially distributed amongst all the people of the world, instantly curing all forms of illness and injury.
 It also grants everyone limited telepathy, bringing an end to all wars, violence, and strife as people become aware of the thoughts and feelings of those they had previously viewed as their enemies.
 Those involved in the mass assassination voluntarily come forward and confess.
 For 24 hours, not a single human being dies.

 After that blessed 24 hours, the power soars into the sky and seeks out John, giving him all its power and knocking him out for seven days.
 He uses that power to provide energy for the project he had been working on: a space ship that travels near the speed of light.

 The immense power within John directs the ship to yet another world, an alien planet much like Earth.
 John's ship erupts into a fireball, strikingly similar to the one that had empowered the Specials, as it comes crashing down onto the planet's surface.
 It can be assumed that a process similar to what happened with the Specials would happen to this planet's populace.
 The circle has been completed.
 The meaning is that all life is special, and though they may have lost all heroes in a sad circumstance, something good has resulted from the struggle.
 As the cycle repeats, perhaps a new generation will learn the same lessons.

 Characters

 Specials

 There are 113 Specials, with the story focusing on a select few and featuring others in supporting or background roles.
-Only 25 are named in the comic, although others are named in the novelizations.
+Only 25 are named in the comic while others are named in the novelizations.